The following contextual information may be used to serve advertisements to you:

 Apple does not sell or otherwise transmit any personally identifiable information to third parties.

 View Your Advertising Preferences

 About this Ad

 To understand why a specific ad was shown to you in Apple News or the App Store, tap the “Ad” button on the ad in Apple News or the App Store.
-This will present the targeting groups the ad was intended for that resulted in you receiving the ad.
+This will present the segments and other data, such as demographic information, that resulted in you receiving the ad.

-To see the targeting groups that you are in for Apple Advertising, on your iOS device open “Settings”, select “Privacy”, then select “Advertising”, and tap “View Ad Information.”
+To see information about you that may be used to deliver targeted ads for Apple Advertising, including the segments that you are in, on your iOS device open “Settings”, select “Privacy”, then select “Advertising”, and tap “View Ad Information.”
 If you have Limit Ad Tracking enabled, Apple's advertising platform does not have Ad Preferences data for you.

 If you believe information about you is inaccurate, please update your Apple ID and iTunes account information.

 Opt-out of ads targeted based on your location

 You may choose to opt out of receiving location-based advertising and Offers on your iOS device by opening “Settings”, tapping “Privacy”, tapping “Location Services”, tapping “System Services”, and sliding the Location-Based Apple Ads switch to “off”.
 Apple’s advertising platform does not receive location-based information when you turn off Location Services on your device.